No data available for the deliverable: Appointment of TNPA Board

 Are there plans?

 Yes, forms part of freight logistics roadmap and OV2.0.
-In May 2025, after missing the April deadline, the Minister of Transport has appointed a task team to find solutions that protect Transnet's financial sustainability but no new timeline has been established.
-Technical preparations continue with the Memorandum of Incorporation under development and asset disposal plans approved, though Transnet has yet to finalise its non-core asset list.
+In May 2025, after missing the April deadline, the transport minister appointed a task team to find solutions that protect Transnet's financial sustainability but no new timeline has been established.
+Technical preparations continue with the memorandum of incorporation under development and asset disposal plans approved, though Transnet has yet to finalise its non-core asset list.

 Is it on the agenda?